huggingface/hub-docs/docs/hub/spaces-sdks-docker.md

 ## Data Persistence

+The data written on disk is lost whenever your Docker Space restarts, unless you opt-in for a [persistent storage](./spaces-storage) upgrade.

-We don't yet provide a built-in way to persist data in the Docker Spaces.
-However, we suggest using our Datasets Hub for specific cases, where you can store state and data in a git LFS repository.
+You can also use our Datasets Hub for specific cases, where you can store state and data in a git LFS repository.
 You can find an example of persistence [here](https://huggingface.co/spaces/julien-c/persistent-data), which uses the [`huggingface_hub` library](https://huggingface.co/docs/huggingface_hub/index) for programmatically uploading files to a dataset repository.

-In other cases, you might want to use an external storage solution from your Space's code like an external hosted DB, S3, etc.
+In some cases, you might want to use an external storage solution from your Space's code like an external hosted DB, S3, etc.

 ## Read More